Locally OWned Minneapolis Restoration Company

 What is the difference between Mitigation and Restoration service?

-While mitigation means to stop further damages and reduce the overall loss after a disaster, restoration services in Minneapolis are targeted at repairing or replacing damaged property and items to their pre-disaster condition.
+While mitigation means to stop further damages and reduce the overall loss after a disaster, restoration services in Minneapolis and St. Louis Park are targeted at repairing or replacing damaged property and items to their pre-disaster condition.
 While restoration is not as urgent as mitigation, it is still crucial and must be completed with urgency.
 Depending on the significance of the damage to property and possessions, Restoration could take weeks or months.